ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 ---

 ## Before you begin
-Independently the kind of Arm machine you use, the instructions of this learning paths are going to be the same.
+Irrespective of the kind of Arm machine you use, the instructions for this learning paths are going to be the same.
 You need to login via SSH into your remote server or open a terminal on your local VM or physical machine.
-The instructions of this learning path are for Ubuntu 22.04 LTS.
+This learning path uses Ubuntu 22.04 LTS.

 ## Install the latest version of Python (optional)
 Ubuntu 22.04 offers pre-installed Python 3.10 binaries.
-You can just use this version or alternatively you can install the latest version of Python.
+You can just use this version or alternatively, you can install the latest version of Python.
 A quick way to install the most recent version of Python is via [Deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).